Oftentimes traditional Labs come back as normal, but the patient does not feel well.

 Below is an example of just some of the more common tests that are routinely done at our clinic but there are literally hundreds of potential tests available depending on your individual concerns.

-Naturopathic and Osteopathic visits are covered under most extended health care plans.
+Naturopathic and Osteopathic visits are covered under most extended health care plans in Ontario.